humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails3.md

 We want to add a cool navigation header on the page.
 We want to include a menu option for mobile users that displays all the pages, as well as the name of the app and a link to the transcriptions.
-Below the `body` element, and before the `div.container`, add the following.
+Add the following below the `body` element and before the `div.container`.

 {% highlight rhtml %}
 <nav class="navbar navbar-default navbar-fixed-top" role="navigation">